zoitech/terraform-aws-network/README.md

 ### VPC flow logs

 You can enable VPC flow logs for your VPC.
 Either you use the variable "vpc_flow_log_bucket_name" to save your logs on a S3 bucket, or the variable "vpc_flow_log_cw_log_group_name" to save your logs on a Cloudwatch log group.
-In either case, the bucket or log group will be created for you with proper policies required.
+In either case, the bucket or log group will be created for you with proper policies required; encryption at rest with CMK can be enabled as well.
 You can also define a custom retention policy or a custom log format if required.

 ```hcl
 module "network" {